Advanced Placement Preparation Hub

 Use this pathway to strengthen civic reasoning, improve command of required Supreme Court cases and foundational documents, and prepare more effectively for AP Government assessment tasks.

-What the exam format usually demands
+What the exam demands

 • Questions often require interpretation of foundational documents, institutions, political behavior, public policy, and quantitative or visual information